“Palmyra is a strange ruin. It is not haunted by saints or warriors, but by merchants. Its history is one of trade.”

 After capturing Palmyra, ISIS, or DAESH as it is known in the Arab world, systematically destroyed the site’s most treasured shrines including the Temple of Baal, the Temple of Baalshmin and the Monumental Arch, in a feeble attempt to erase a period of history.
 However, the worst atrocity committed by DAESH was the kidnapping, torture, and execution of Khaled al-Assaad, the 82-year-old archeologist who dedicated over 50 years of his life to researching the ruins of Palmyra.

-The following exhibition looks at Palmyra from the middle of the 19th century up to the 1960s, and is dedicated to the memory of Khaled al-Assaad.
+The first exhibitions looks at Palmyra from the middle of the 19th century up to the 1960s, and features both professional and amateur photographers who visited the site.
+The second exhibitions looks at the work of Luigi Stironi, an Italian photographer who worked from the beginning of the French mandate following WWI in the 1920s.
+Both exhibitions are dedicated to the memory of Khaled al-Assaad.

 The exhibition consists of glass lanternslides, albumen prints, stereoviews, large silver gelatin prints, postcards, and 35mm slides.